gregorias/grzegorzssiteblocker/DEV.md

 This is the documentation file for developers.

+## Dev environment setup

+This section describes how to setup your development environment.

+1. Install Lefthook:

+    ```shell
+    lefthook install
+    ```

 ## Building

 Run `dev/bin/package` to produce the Chrome extension zip file in `build/`.